Soft-Contact/resto/resto-resources/specs/resto_json_api.md

 * ``restaurantName`` - restaurant name, used in  "getReceipts".
 * ``customerQuantity`` - customer quantity, used in  "getReceipts".
 * ``freeText`` - receipt free text, used in "getReceipts"
+* ``quickInvoice`` - true if receipt has been finalized as a quick invoice in cash register
 * ``tableCode`` - optional table code
 * ``receiptRows`` - an array of [Receipt Row](#receipt-row) objects
 * ``paymentRows`` - an array of [Payment Row](#payment-row) objects